prokrypt/PicoCalc/wiki/Setting-Up-the-Pico-SDK-on-Linux-for-Pico-Development.md

 Press **Ctrl+A, then Z**, and select **Quit** when finished.

 ## Conclusion
 You now have the Raspberry Pi Pico SDK set up on Linux and successfully flashed firmware onto your Pico.
-You can start developing and customizing firmware for **PicoMite** projects!
+You can start developing and customizing firmware for **PicoCalc** projects!

 For more details, refer to the official [Pico SDK documentation](https://github.com/raspberrypi/pico-sdk).